HubbardJacob/MineSplines/README.md

 # MineSplines

-This is sourcecode for the minespline project.
+This is sourcecode for the minespline project. [click on this link](#Example-Usage)

 The minespline project is a library for grouping potential detections of landmines into curves.
+This library can also be used for grouping detections of any field of points.

 # Example Usage
 <b>MinelineHardCases1_1 geojson file</b>